stormasm/zednotes/sumtree/persist.md

-The sum+_ree itself is not persisted as a standalone on-disk format in the crate.
+The sum_tree itself is not persisted as a standalone on-disk format in the crate.
 In Zed, it’s mostly a persistent in-memory data structure: values are cloned through Arc, and snapshots keep old versions alive cheaply.

 So the “persistence” code is really the code that stores a SumTree inside snapshot/state objects and reuses it across edits.
 The clearest places are: